Farmers Market Tips: Effortless Budget Eating for Retirees

 Keep notes

-A small notebook or phone note can help.
-Record what you bought, what it cost, and what meals you made.
-Over time, this creates a personal map of what works for your household.
+A small notebook or a phone note can help you remember what you bought, what it cost, and what meals you made.
+Over time, these notes become a personal record of what works best for your household.
+That kind of tracking can make budgeting easier and more predictable.

 Food Safety and Storage Still Matter

-If cooking for one or two people, portioning matters.
-Divide larger purchases into smaller containers so food can be used gradually.
+If you cook for one or two people, portioning is especially important.
+Divide larger purchases into smaller containers so you can use them gradually.
+This helps prevent spoilage and makes it easier to build meals throughout the week.

 FAQ